Board of Directors

 Born into the blue-collar city of Buffalo, New York, Dan Mooney (Rex Hurst) was traumatized as a small child by the suffocating rabbits scene in the animated adaptation of Watership Down.
 Since, his mind twists toward the macabre, until his inevitable blossoming as a horror writer.
 When not writing he is an assistant professor of composition, public speaking and literature.
-Hurst is the author of the horror novels “The Foot Doctor Letters: A Serial Killer Speaks Out,” “What Hell May Come” and the sci-fi novel “Across the Wounded Galaxy.
+Hurst is the author of the horror novels The Foot Doctor Letters: A Serial Killer Speaks Out, What Hell May Come and the sci-fi novel Across the Wounded Galaxy.
 He also has written several novellas.
 He is also co-host of the weekly radio show Write On SC on the art of writing.
 Back episodes can be found on his website at Rexhurst.com.

 Abby Morales is a Palmetto State native who self-published her first novel to get the bull out of the pen.
-When "Jamie Morgan" (2016) was published she joined a small group of women who have written in the Western genre.
+When Jamie Morgan (2016) was published she joined a small group of women who have written in the Western genre.
 While she enjoys the quick whip of crafting short stories, the novel still allures; she is working on a historical fiction piece that she hopes to traditionally publish.
 A graduate of the University of South Carolina, she now works for the non-profit organization SC811 as an accounting and payroll specialist.
 A working professional by day, she is devoted to writing and developing the love of writing in others.

 Dr. Kasie Whitener

 Dr. Kasie Whitener is a member of the South Carolina Council on Humanities Speaker’s Bureau and a professor of entrepreneurship at the University of South Carolina.
 Her most recent literary conference credentials include faculty posts at Winter Wheat Literary Festival at Bowling Green State University in 2017 and the Pat Conroy Literary Center’s 2018 Lowcountry Book Club Convention.
 She leads Write On SC, a radio program and podcast dedicated to showcasing South Carolina authors.
 Whitener has published short fiction in literary journals, including The Petigru Review, Spry and Kairos, and won the Carrie McCray Award for Short Fiction in 2016 with Cover Up.
 As managing partner of Clemson Road Consulting, Whitener has directed projects in software implementation, change management, and process discovery and design.
 She leads 1 Million Cups Columbia, a Kaufman Foundation program promoting entrepreneurship, and co-founded the Women’s Business Center of South Carolina.
 Whitener is a passionate entrepreneur in which capacity she hosts Start Something, Columbia!, a radio broadcast and podcast sponsored by the WBC of SC.

 A semi-retired educator, Jayne Bowers’s work has appeared in The Petigru Review, the Main Street Rag, the Ensign and Guideposts.
-She’s the author of "Musings of a Missionary Mom," "Eve’s Sisters" and "Crossing the Bridge: Succeeding in a Community College and Beyond."
-First-place winner in the 2016 Carrie McCray Nonfiction Award, Bowers is also an editor and designer of the Camden Chapter’s two anthologies, "Serving Up Memory" and "What I Wish I Could Tell You.
+She’s the author of Musings of a Missionary Mom, Eve’s Sisters and Crossing the Bridge: Succeeding in a Community College and Beyond.
+First-place winner in the 2016 Carrie McCray Nonfiction Award, Bowers is also an editor and designer of the Camden Chapter’s two anthologies, Serving Up Memory and What I Wish I Could Tell You.

 Sue Cryer is a former newspaper correspondent and contributor for the The State Newspaper (S.C.), The Newburyport Daily News (Mass.), The Chatham Courier (N.Y.) and The Register Star (Hudson, N.Y.).
 She currently resides in Chapin, S.C., where she does freelance writing, runs her home business (Sue’s Home Solutions), serves as member and blog writer to the South Carolina Writers Association Board of Directors and has raised her family.
 She also served on local PTO and HOA boards in addition to volunteering with the Chapin High School Band Boosters and church-based grief group counseling, domestic abuse assistance and bereavement events.

 Sean A. Scapellato is a writer of fiction and essays, a former creative writing teacher at Charleston County School of the Arts and now a lawyer in Charleston, S.C.
-He assisted Pat Conroy during the writing of and book tour for "South of Broad."
-Scapellato is also a contributing writer to Our Prince of "Scribes: Writers Remember Pat Conroy.
+He assisted Pat Conroy during the writing of and book tour for South of Broad.
+Scapellato is also a contributing writer to Our Prince of Scribes: Writers Remember Pat Conroy.

 Mary Sturgill is an award-winning journalist who is an anchor/reporter for News 19 WLTX in Columbia, S.C.
 As a journalist she’s lived all over the country covering stories on every topic.
 Originally from North Carolina, she graduated from University of North Carolina Chapel Hill with a degree in English literature.
 She attended graduate school at Arizona State University to receive her master's degree in journalism and mass communications at the Walter Cronkite School.
 Whether it’s with her blogs, her talks or the stories she tells every day, her motivation is to shed light, to empower and to make a difference.

 Originally from Pennsylvania, Art Turfa has lived with his family in the Midlands of South Carolina since 2005.
 His roots, along with places where he has lived or traveled, are never far from his mind or poetry.
 The concept of place occupies an important place in his poetry and literary fiction.
 He has had several careers at the same time.
 Currently retired, he is a Lutheran pastor and a retired Army reservist with veteran status.
 In addition, he taught English, German, history and religion on the secondary and post-secondary levels.
 Since 2005 he has been an adjunct instructor for English at Midlands Technical College.
 Among his pleasures are traveling, reading, spending time with his family, walking Magda the Chocolate Lab, supporting Pittsburgh teams and mentoring poets/writers.
 Turfa also has been published in U.S. and international print and electronic journals and was in the Top Ten of Pangolin Literary Review 2019 Poetry Prize.
-His books are: "Places and Times" (2015, eLectio Publishing), "Accents" (2017, Amazon KDP), "Gemini" (2018, Broad River Books), "Saluda Reflections" (2018, Finishing Line Press), "A Village Remembered" with artist Carol Worthington-Levy (2019, Amazon KDP) and "All in the Family” with artist Carol Worthington-Levy (2019/2020).
+His books are: Places and Times (2015, eLectio Publishing), Accents (2017, Amazon KDP), Gemini (2018, Broad River Books), Saluda Reflections (2018, Finishing Line Press), A Village Remembered with artist Carol Worthington-Levy (2019, Amazon KDP) and All in the Family with artist Carol Worthington-Levy (2019/2020).